-Figure 48 - Port Configuration
+Figure 47 - Port Configuration

 Label Description Port The switch port number of the port.
-Enable Enable Controls whether loop protection is enabled on this switch port.
-ActionConfigures the action to take when a loop is detected.
-Valid values are Shutdo Port, Shutdown Port and Log, or Log Only Tx Mode Controls whether the port is actively generating loop protection PDUs passively looking for looped PDUs.
-Save Click to save changes Reset Click to undo any changes made locally and revert to previously saved values iRing Configuration
+Enable Controls whether loop protection is enabled on this switch port.
+Action Configures the action to take when a loop is detected.
+Valid values are Shutdown Port, Shutdown Port and Log, or Log Only Tx Mode Controls whether the port is actively generating loop protection PDUs or only passively look for looped PDUs.
+Save Click to save changes Reset Click to undo any changes made locally and revert to previously saved values